FeralEngineering/Wardra/README.md

 Wardra also requires the Waveshare e-Paper Python library.

-The current script uses this path:
+The current script uses:

 ```python
 sys.path.append("/home/wardra/e-Paper/RaspberryPi_JetsonNano/python/lib")
 ```

-If your Waveshare library is installed somewhere else, update that line in `wardra.py`.
+Update that path if your installation differs.

 ---